cusodede/yii2-s3-module/README.md

 # Module migration

-Module needs to store file data in database table, which will be created by
+Module needs to store file data in database tables, which will be created by

 ```
 php yii migrate/up --migrationPath=@vendor/cusodede/yii2-s3-module/migrations
 ```

 command.
-You can customize table name by define `tableName` parameter in module configuration.
+You can customize table names by define `tableName` and `tagsTableName` parameters in module configuration.

 # Configuration parameters